 Advanced classes are open to all graduates of our Apprenticeship Program.

 After completing the Advanced Studies Program and the exam, you will be ready to begin seeing clients for yourself.
+You can do this with the support of our Clinical Rotation Program, which gives you the mentorship and support you need, as well as mentorship in business and self-employment, to be a successful practitioner, or to succeed in other herbal pursuits.
 Students in this program are given the opportunity to schedule private client visits in our space, using our consultation room and apothecary.
 We schedule this using a shared online calendar; time slots in the clinic are first come, first served.
 (If you prefer, you can also meet with clients in your home or elsewhere.)

 Students are expected to see a minimum of two clients each month.
 You’ll write up case reports for each client you see, and submit them for review and discussion.
 Faculty members read and comment on the case, providing answers to questions and making suggestions.

 We meet twice a month, on Tuesday evenings from 6:00-9:00pm.
 Sessions consist of roundtable discussion of each case that was seen in clinic, question-and-answer sessions about concepts or strategies applicable to client work, conversations about business skills and the mechanics of maintaining a private practice, or short courses to flesh out your knowledge.
 In this way you can begin to establish your own client base, while still receiving guidance and support from our faculty, and gaining insight into all of the cases your classmates present – multiplying your clinical experience manyfold!
 In addition, we believe that each student has the ability to teach and offer guidance: the Clinical Rotations Program is a chance to strengthen your community of support, building ties that will continue long into the future.
 We encourage all students to review and comment on all cases as well, because everyone has unique experience to offer, and thinking about how you would proceed with each case you encounter enhances your training.